ashubham/custody/docs/reference/api/sleep.md

 Explicitly waits for `n` miliseconds to pass before continuing.

-PS: Please use this for debugging purposes only.
-As using explicit waits in your tests is not a good practice and may make your tests flaky.
+Use this  method for debugging purposes only as using explicit waits in your tests is not a good practice and may make your tests flaky.
 Custody has implicit waits built in the api methods.